nmd2k/deploy-machine-learning-model/model_card.md

 ## Ethical Considerations

 This model is trained on census data.
-The model is not biased towards any particular group of people.
+Since the dataset contains sensitive attributes like `race`, `sex`, etc. special care must be taken to avoid any potential biases or unfair treatment of individuals or groups.

 ## Caveats and Recommendations